 A No Intro Show

 I wasn't sure what to expect when I saw this week's episode was hosted by Shelly Duvall.
-I like her in several movies but she's not a name that really comes to mind when I think of comedic actresses.
+I like her in several movies, but she's not a name that really comes to mind when I think of comedic actresses.
 I was surprised to see her in the opening sketch because it's rare that we see these types of hosts before their opening monolog.

 The premise of the first sketch was that the first sketch was canceled.
 They then cut to a boxing match claiming it's the way that NBC is going to recoup from their horrible deal to air the match in the first place.
 They then cut to another sketch within the sketch where Shelley Duvall is getting taunted by the cast girls.
 All this is happening while the intro to the show is playing on the TV behind them.
 The girls then come out on the stage as an almost roller derby rock band that sings a song about how Saturday Night Live will make you laugh.

 I thought for sure that they'd jump back to officially start the show with the traditional and expected monolog.
 Nope, that never happened the show just jump right along to the first sketch.
-This whirlwind of an intro got me excited for the show and may be the reason this stood out as an above average episode.
+This whirlwind of an intro got me excited for the show and might be the reason this stood out as an above average episode.

 Now it's time to repeat that first set of sketches as I give you...